fulfillmenttools/fulfillmenttools-sdk-typescript/TUTORIAL.md

 ### Add environment variables

-You can store your credentials in an `.env` file, but make sure not to check it into your GitHub repository:
+You can store your credentials in an `.env` file, but make sure not to check it into your code repository:

 ```INI
 FFT_PROJECT_ID={projectId}